microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-1.md

 ## Introduction

-In this challenge you will learn how to design and deploy Azure virtual networks.
+In this challenge, you will learn how to design and deploy Azure virtual networks.

 <br />